mesosphere/marathon-autoscale/README.md

     docker tag <tag-id> <docker-hub-name>:marathon-autoscale:latest
     docker push <docker-hub-name>:marathon-autoscale:latest

+## Creating a service account

+The create_service_account.sh script takes two parameters:

+    Service Account Name - the name of the service account you want to create Namespace Path - the path to launch this service under marathon management.  e.g. / or /dev

+####    create-service-account.sh <service-account-name> <namespace-path>

 ## Program Execution
 The python program runs on marathon and can be executed using the following command: